MicrobiologyETHZ/mbarq/docs/salmonella.md

 ## Merging count files

-After generating the count files for each of your samples, you can merge them together into a single file using `mbarq merge`.
+After generating the count files for each of your samples, you can merge them into a single file using `mbarq merge`.
 To demonstrate this, we will be using 2 previously generated count files for samples dnaid1315_17 and dnaid1315_18.

 **Files needed for this analysis**: